 (b) Paramedic Preceptor Day.
-An employee who is designated by the Battalion Chief as the primary preceptor for a paramedic student shall earn 24 hours of time off (Preceptor Day) that may be scheduled as regular time off during the regular calendar year so long as the employee has served as a Preceptor generally on at least 23 duty days during the duration of his Preceptor assignment (i.e., from the date the field internship begins until the date the paramedic student challenges the state exam).
-An employee designated by the Battalion Chief as a secondary preceptor shall earn 12 hours time off (Preceptor Day) for the completion of each preceptor assignment so long as the employee has served as a secondary Preceptor, generally for at least 5 duty days, of such Preceptor assignment.
+An employee who is designated by the Battalion Chief as the primary preceptor for a paramedic student shall earn 24 hours of time off (Preceptor Day) for the completion of each primary preceptor assignment.
+The Preceptor Day may be scheduled as time off during the regular calendar year.
+An employee who is designated by the Battalion Chief as the secondary preceptor for a paramedic student shall earn 12 hours of time off (Preceptor Day) for the completion of each secondary preceptor assignment.
+The Preceptor Day may be scheduled as time off during the regular calendar year.